South Carolina, 1959

 Somewhere in Manhattan 1984

-The above two page photograph by Ed Caraeff is of posters on a Manhattan building scaffold.
+The two page photograph by Ed Caraeff is of posters on a Manhattan building scaffold.
 I flipped out when I saw that- big as you please -while I was riding a bus uptown.
-This image appeared in a cocktail table book called "More Rear Views" a few years later.
+This image appeared in a photo table book called "More Rear Views" a few years later.
 So, my show at the Ritz (Webster Hall) and Springsteen's "Born In The USA" are nicely immortalized in this snapshot of time.
 The above image from this poster ultimately became the artwork for my 2016 album "Archives."

-In the Limelight at the Limelight
+In the Limelight at LIMELIGHT

 The "Downtown Diva's" 1985